 Disability Support Services

-Explore whether you'll get funded through Disability Support Services.
+Explore funding through Disability Support Services.

 Disability Support Services (DSS) are part of the Government ministry ‘Ministry of Social Development’.
 Each year, DSS fund support to around 50,000 disabled people and disability equipment and housing modification services for around 100,000 disabled people.